gowildchild/automautist-hass/README.md

 Various modules which I programmed back then will be used in the front-end interface of this auticoach.
 This auticoach is based upon open-source domotica called Home Assistant, it however does not have multiple user support and modules which assist users with autism/adhd/MS/Alzheimer etc..
-The front-end includes a paperless document manager, pay your bills module, track your times with camera, direct aid assist, monitoring for aid-workers, security towards the backend and multi-user overview etc..
+The front-end includes a paperless document manager, pay your bills module, track your times with camera, direct aid assist, monitoring for aid-workers, where is your wallet, security towards the backend and multi-user overview etc..

 I will not publicize the front-end yet for various reasons.

 Gunther Voet, Freaking Wildchild.

 This current version supports (HASS Backend):

+ <b>Scripted</b>
+ - Status light for mental state and alarm states
+ - warning before turning lights off in zone
+ - overrides for PIR units
+ - warnings for scheduled events through light (and sound)
+ - comfort when using TV/PC, for somebody else in the house, ...

  <b>Dashboard</b>
  The dashboard offers a general overview for the user.